CloudStar2077/Conduit-Deployment/README.md

 git clone git@github.com:CloudStar2077/Conduit-Deployment.git &&
 cd Conduit-Deployment
  ```
-Before you can start the Workflow you first have to generate a SSH Github-Actions-Key and add it to your authorized_keys
+Before you can start the Workflow you first have to generate a SSH Github-Actions-Key on your server and add it to the authorized_keys file.
 ```bash
 ssh-keygen -t ed25519 -C "github-actions-key" -f ~/.ssh/github-actions-key && cat ~/.ssh/github-actions-key.pub >> ~/.ssh/authorized_keys
  ```